diku-dk/CFAL-bench/benchmarking.md

 (specifically, whether you want a GPU).
 The partition is mandatory, but the others have defaults.
 I find that the `csmpi_fpga_short` partition is the most useful (allows jobs up to 30 minutes).
-This runs a command (`ls`) with a ten minute timeout on csmpi_fpga_short:
+This runs a command (`ls`) with a ten minute timeout on `csmpi_fpga_short`:

 ```
 $ srun -t 10:00 -p csmpi_fpga_short ls
 ```

-I can also run my ls with 32 cores (seemingly the capacity of the nodes in the csmpi_fpga_short partition):
+I can also run `ls` with 32 cores (seemingly the capacity of the nodes in the `csmpi_fpga_short` partition):

 ```
 $ srun -t 10:00 -p csmpi_fpga_short -c 32 ls
 ```

-And perhaps more interestingly, I can ask to be allocated a GPU:
+And perhaps more interestingly, I can ask to be allocated a GPU, listing my files at breakneck speed:

 ```
 $ srun -t 10:00 -p csmpi_fpga_short --gres=gpu:nvidia_a30:1 ls